columbia-it/django-jsonapi-training/docs/building.md

 ### Check for Python Warnings

-An especially useful enviroment variable to set from time-to-time (either in PyCharm or just in the shell) is:
+An especially useful enviroment variable to set from time-to-time (either in PyCharm or in the shell) is:
 `PYTHONWARNINGS=default` since the _default_ value for
 [PYTHONWARNINGS](https://docs.python.org/3/using/cmdline.html#envvar-PYTHONWARNINGS) is `ignore`.